Northeastern students build tech skills while taking AI challenge

 Students who spent the week in Seattle learned directly from industry how AI is being used at the corporate and startup levels.
 Their first day was spent digging into how venture capital works, during a workshop with Seattle-based fund OneSixOne Ventures.
 Students engaged in discussion with experts who explained how they choose business ideas to support.

-This was especially inspiring for Seattle student Jenny Huang, who is getting her master’s in computer science but has a background in finance.
+This was especially inspiring for Seattle student Jenny Huang, who is getting her master’s in computer science and has a background in finance.

 “They gave a very specific presentation about how they evaluate if an AI product is going to be successful or not,” Huang said.
 “Even though I am a CS student, maybe I will find a career path in the tech industry identifying good tech products and startups.”